isair/isair.github.io/downloads.md

 LoL Latency Checker is a lightweight cross-platform application that lets you check your in-game latency for League of Legends without having to join a game.
 Although the latency displayed by the application may be a little bit different from actual in-game latency, it shouldn't be far-off.

-# Exit Fate for Mac

-<a href="http://ul.to/1lcfy3nq" class="btn btn-success">Download</a>

-Ever heard of [Exit Fate](http://site.scfworks.com/?page_id=10)?
-It's an awesome freeware RPG made by SCFWorks using RPG Maker.
-The game itself is heavily influenced by Suikoden II (my all-time favorite video game) and although it uses some graphics and musics from other games, the story itself is _really really_ good.
-Since I love this game so much I decided to make an OS X app for it and make it available for free.
-Enjoy!

 # Network Tuner

 <a href="http://www.mediafire.com/?q3v9zqbqlgrs95e" class="btn btn-success">Download 1.1</a>